samir-mourad/webapp-selfhost-owin-katana-and-mvc5/README.md

-## Middleware Server (Owin) to handle MVC Applications
+## Middleware (Owin) to handle MVC Applications
-This is my own middleware server, responsible to handling http requests, invoking mvc controllers and render views with razor engine, Json and Static Files).
+This is my own OWIN Middleware, responsible to handling http requests, invoking mvc controllers and render views with razor engine, Json and Static Files).
 It's also running by a self host with topshelf.

 It's possible too self-hosting WebApi with a little bit of code.
 We will see the both of examples.